MicrosoftDocs/visualstudio-docs/docs/python/publish-to-app-service-windows.md

     Note that when the array is empty, Django automatically allows 'localhost', but adding your production URL removes that capabilities.
 For this reason you might want to maintain separate development and production copies of `settings.py`, or use environment variables to control the run time values.

-1. In **Solution Explorer**, expand the folder named the same as your project, select and hold (or right-click) the `static` folder, select **Add > New Item...**, select the "Azure static files web.config" template, and select **OK**.
+1. In **Solution Explorer**, expand the folder named the same as your project, right-click the `static` folder, select **Add > New Item...**, select the "Azure static files web.config" template, and select **OK**.
 This action creates another `web.config` in the `static` folder that disables Python processing for that folder.
 This configuration sends requests for static files to the default web server rather than using the Python application.

-1. Save your project, then in Visual Studio **Solution Explorer**, select and hold (or right-click) the project and select **Publish**.
+1. Save your project, then in Visual Studio **Solution Explorer**, right-click the project and select **Publish**.

     ![Publish command on a project's context menu](media/template-web-publish-command.png)